Diet and Nutrition

 Antioxidants, like their name suggests, inhibit oxidation.
 Oxidation, or oxidative stress, caused by free radicals can cause cellular damage and lead to disease.4 Antioxidants can help protect cells against free radicals, and help cells repair themselves, promoting health.
 Vitamins C and E, selenium, and carotenoids like beta-carotene, lutein, and zeaxanthin are all examples of antioxidants.4

-Zinc is an essential mineral that is found in high concentrations in the eye, especially in the retina and choroid.5 It also helps vitamin A travel from the liver to the retina, and aids in the production of melanin, which helps protect the eye.5 This mineral is especially important for individuals who are at risk of developing AMD, or those with early AMD.
+Zinc is an essential mineral that is found in high concentrations in the eye, especially in the retina and choroid.
+It also helps vitamin A travel from the liver to the retina, and aids in the production of melanin, which helps protect the eye.
+This mineral is especially important for people who are at risk of developing AMD, or those with early AMD.3

 Foods high in zinc include red meat, chicken, eggs, black-eyed peas, tofu, lobster, pork, yogurt, salmon, and beans.